 In 2015, he was a Knight Science Journalism Fellow at MIT.
 The fellowship allowed him to specialize in the history of science and STS (science and technology studies) at MIT and Harvard University.
 In 2017, he was selected by the Konex Foundation as one of the best 100 journalists in Argentina of the past decade.
 At WCSJ2017 he was a session speaker at two sessions and an organizer of the session titled “Land of The Giants: South American Dinosaurs and Antarctic Secrets.”

-Federico is a member of the Argentinian Network of Science Journalism (RADPC) and was recently elected WFSJ executive board member.
+Federico is a WFSJ executive board member and member of the Argentinian Network of Science Journalism (RADPC).
 In 2014, he was the winner of a Kavli Prize Scholarship.